REAL GOOD ADVICE FOR REAL.

 1995

-In order to support and carry out such an expansion, Canac built its own distribution center in 1995 in L’Ancienne-Lorette.
+In order to support and carry out such an expansion, Canac built its own distribution centre in 1995 in L’Ancienne-Lorette.
 With the integration of new computerized resources, daily store supply became possible.
-Incidentally, the company’s expansion and the increase in commercial offer would lead to another expansion of the distribution center in January 2005, totalling a surface of 145,000 square feet.
+Incidentally, the company’s expansion and the increase in commercial offer would lead to another expansion of the distribution centre in January 2005, totalling a surface of 145,000 square feet.

 2007